COMPUTER SECURITY MAJOR

 If the online route sounds appealing to you, make sure that it fits your life and schedule.
 Online classes come with their own particular set of challenges.
 One of these is building the connection with your instructors.
 Establishing this connection and engaging them in discussions through email or in chat rooms is vital to succeeding in an online program.
 Different schools will have individual means for interacting, and may use common tools such as Blackboard, or create proprietary tools unique to the department.
 When you are able to interact with your instructor as a human and more than words on a screen, the whole experience becomes more meaningful and valuable.

 Before you graduate, start looking for internships.
-There are bound to be lots of opportunities on a federal level around Washington DC, or in Silicon Valley and Seattle.
-The Department of Homeland Security, the FBI, and the National Security Administration are likely to take interns and entry-level employees who have the skills to keep our nation’s digital assets safe and secure.
+There are bound to be lots of opportunities on a federal level around Washington DC, or in Silicon Valley, and Virginia.
+The Department of Homeland Security, the FBI, and the National Security Administration are likely to take interns and entry-level employees who have the skills to keep our nation's digital assets safe and secure.